 Name a diet-friendly snack that's crunchy, convenient, tasty, low calorie, low sodium, low fat and whole grain.
 You guessed it: popcorn.
 It's on every healthy snack list.
 What could be wrong?

 The popcorn that fits that low calorie description is plain, air-popped popcorn.
 At roughly 30 calories per cup, you could treat yourself to 3 cups for a 100-calorie whole-grain snack.
 But it would be a very bland-tasting snack.
-Plain popcorn is pretty…well..plain.
-That’s why people have been dousing it in melted butter and salt for decades.
+That's why people douse it in melted butter and salt.

-And that’s the main problem with popcorn.
-We’re used to popcorn with added calories, from fat and sweeteners, and added sodium.
-It becomes a tasty high calorie snack that’s hard to stop eating.
-If you’re sitting in a movie theater with a giant bucket of seasoned popcorn, you might not even notice how much you’re eating.
+And that's the main problem with popcorn.
+We're used to popcorn with added calories from fat, salt and sweeteners.
+It becomes a tasty high calorie snack that's hard to stop eating.
+If you're sitting in a movie theater with a giant bucket of seasoned popcorn, you might not even notice how much you're eating.

 Fortunately your choice isn't between low calorie air-popped and salty, butter-drenched movie-theater popcorn.
 There are plenty of lower calorie varieties available in convenient microwaveable bags, in flavors that don't add a lot of salt or sugar.
 The key is to read the Nutrition Facts panel, paying attention to serving size to keep the calories, sodium and fat under control.

 Or you can flavor your own popcorn.
-Other nutrition blogs have plenty of suggestions for unusual flavors you can add at home:
+Here are some unusual flavors you can add at home: